craigcomstock/rockphone/README.md

 # rockphone
-A 100% open source phone... in the form of a small rock!
+An "as open as possible" phone... in the form of a small rock!

 # manifesto
 Make a phone that is a small, very solid, rock-like object.
 Something that feels very natural and calming to the touch and fits nicely inside of a pocket, on your wrist with a strap, or up to your ear to listen discretely via bone conduction.